 A Broadcaster Application may wish to know whether it is being managed using content recovery via watermarking and/or fingerprinting as specified in A/336 [3].
-This allows the Broadcaster Application to offer different functionality in content recovery scenarios than may be offered when broadcast signaling is present and, in content recovery scenarios, it allows the application to identify the presence of modifications that may be introduced by an upstream STB as discussed in Annex A of A/336 [3] on an ongoing basis during its execution and alter its behavior accordingly.
+This allows the Broadcaster Application to offer different functionality in content recovery scenarios than may be offered when broadcast signaling is present and, in content recovery scenarios, it allows the application to identify the presence of modifications that may be introduced by an upstream device (such as a Set-Top Box (STB)) as discussed in Annex A of A/336 [3] on an ongoing basis during its execution and alter its behavior accordingly.